mikailcetinkaya/tfjs-models/README.md

 For those interested in contributing a model, please file a [GitHub issue on tfjs](https://github.com/tensorflow/tfjs/issues) to gauge interest.
 We are trying to add models that complement the existing set of models and can be used as building blocks in other apps.
+## Pre development for windows
+### Before Clone this Repo
+git should be installed with gitbash enabled for global cmd usage

+node should be installed with additional components like VS runtimes

+open developer mode for windows for symlink creation

+set git config properties in your cmd run as administrator like below.

+`git config --global core.symlinks true`

+`git config --system core.symlinks true`

+### After cloning
+for utils to be ready run at the root folder:

+`yarn`

+for problems that are because of fixed version packages run at root on gitbash

+`./update_yarn_lock.sh`

+that should take a while

+### Things i have added

+I added `--https` to package.json watch commands to package.json watch commands

+added demos folder update to update_yarn_lock.sh

+added back camera support to pose-detection live_video demo

 ## Models